Scaling of entanglement entropy at deconfined quantum criticality

 even when the nonequilibrium process is at finite rate.
-The main idea of our optimized method is to divide the integrating region $[0,1]$ into many small regions e.g. $[0,\Delta],... [k\Delta,(k+1)\Delta],...,[1-\Delta,1]$, as shown in Fig.~\ref{fig:fig2} (c), then the nonequilibrium process can be seen as the sum of many small and independent nonequilibrium processes and these small nonequilibrium processes can be simulated simultaneously.
+Our optimized method divides the integrating region $[0,1]$ into many small regions e.g. $[0,\Delta],... [k\Delta,(k+1)\Delta],...,[1-\Delta,1]$, as shown in Fig.~\ref{fig:fig2} (c), then the nonequilibrium process can be seen as the sum of many small and independent nonequilibrium processes which can be simulated simultaneously.
 In this way, by means of massive parallel computing, we can greatly improve the data quality and reduce the simulation time.